theonize/Currier/Studies/Identity Crisis/Notes.md

   * not ideal
   * vulnerabilities
   * Simeon/Levi forfeiture
-2. What he passed on
+2. What he passed on, the namesake
   * trying to do the cultural way
 3. Got a son, lost fave wife
 4. Response to vulnerabilities